 Abana also refers to the exclusion set out at article 33 and says that an independent fund manager was appointed to manage the assets of the SIPP.
 I disagree.
-I've seen no evidence that Mr F or Avalon were introducing Mrs W to an appropriate party under this provision.
+I've seen no evidence that Mr F or Avalon were introducing Mrs C to an appropriate party under this provision, and where any said party was to provide independent advice or the independent exercise of discretion in relation to investments generally or in relation to any class of investments to which the arrangements relate.
+So, the exclusion at article 33 does not apply.